Last updated: 18th July 2021

 - long COVID-19

 Acas regularly holds free webinars tackling the most current employment and HR challenges organisations are facing, such as handling small scale redundancies and supporting employee mental health.

 Mental health charity, Mind, has compiled numerous resources for tackling mental health issues caused by COVID-19-related challenges.

 The charity provides guidance on looking after your wellbeing, handling anxiety and loneliness, and more.
-With practical tips for the workplace on maintaining mental flexibility, preventing burnout, supporting lines of communication and establishing Wellness Action Plans, plus many other supportive tools, Mind’s content can help you and your team build mental resilience, and better support your wider workforce.
+Mind offers practical tips for the workplace on maintaining mental flexibility, preventing burnout, supporting lines of communication and establishing Wellness Action Plans, plus many other supportive tools.
+Their content can help you and your team build mental resilience, and better support your wider workforce.

 Health and Safety Executive’s ‘Coronavirus (COVID-19): working safely’ page

 The Health and Safety Executive (HSE) provides an overview of what employers should be doing to ensure their workplace is COVID-19-secure.